ajmssc/bitcoin-inspector/README.md

-bitcoin-inspector
+Bitcoin Inspector
 =================

-My project as part of Insight Data Science's fellowship program - September 2014
+My big data project as part of Insight Data Science's Engineering fellowship program - September 2014

+# Intro
-Big data pipeline supporting queries against the bitcoin network.
+Bitcoin Inspector is an open-source data pipeline that supports historical and live queries against the bitcoin network.
+It includes dynamic charts and visualizations with drilldown capabilities to explore bitcoin related data.

+For an explanation of Bitcoin please follow [Khan Academy's Bitcoin explanation](https://www.khanacademy.org/economics-finance-domain/core-finance/money-and-banking/bitcoin/v/bitcoin-what-is-it)

+# Live Demo
-Live demo currently running at http://bitcoin-inspector.com Demo also available on Youtube in case of server downtime: https://www.youtube.com/watch?v=3UJqJWoZ8Ro
+A live demo is currently running at http://bitcoin-inspector.com The demo is also available on [Youtube](https://www.youtube.com/watch?v=3UJqJWoZ8Ro) in case of a server downtime